johdah/PodR_Web/README.md

 1) Prepare the server
 -------------------------------------
-- Install nodejs and coffeescript and set the path in config.php
+- Install nodejs and the modules [coffeescript] and set the path in config.php

 2) Checking your System Configuration